 David Rapoza - Wizards of the Coast - Rites of Reaping

-This guide is meant as a deep dive into the Ranger Subclass, the Gloom Stalker.
-You can find a full overview of the Ranger class here: DnD 5e Ranger.
+This guide is meant as a deep dive into the Gloom Stalker Ranger subclass.
+For a full overview of the Ranger class, check out our ranger 5e Guide.

 For our full class guides, we use the following color rating scheme: